vaginessa/blog/books/go-cookbook/embedding-build-number-in-go-executable.md

 )
 ```

-We can set that variable to sha1 of the git revision in our build script:
+We can set that variable to sha1 of the git revision in our build script `build.sh`:
 ```sh
 #!/bin/bash